DataWorkz-DE/Dataworkz-site/content/english/solutions/solutions-work-2.md

 ---
-title: Word een Microsoft Certified Analytics expert
+title: Become a Microsoft Certified Analytics expert
 image: images/solutions/hero.jpg
 icon: ti-cup
 weight: 2
 focus: workshop

 ---
-Onze Microsoft gecertificeerde trainers nemen je mee in de Microsoft wereld van AI en ML.
-Van Azure fundamentals tot AI solutions – met onze 5 trainingen ben je klaar voor elke belangrijk certificatie op je weg naar een gecertificeerd Azure Data Scientist Associate
+Our Microsoft certified trainers take you into the Microsoft world of AI and ML.
+From Azure fundamentals to AI solutions - with our 5 training courses, you'll be ready for every important certification on your way to becoming a certified Azure Data Scientist Associate